 The following questions will get you thinking in the right direction.
 These questions are not a comprehensive list.
 You will likely have others that pop up in your mind that you should jot down and answer too.
 Yet, you will find your answers to these questions may create a theme for you.
 Unless other questions rise to the top of the list, your decision will likely lean in the same direction; either to stay and find a way to be happy in your marriage or close this chapter in your life and find a new path that will make you happier.
 Know if you have children, a new path to make you happier still means finding a way to become a functional family under either scenario.

-You don’t want to answers these questions once and be done with it.
+You don’t want to answers these questions just once and be done with it.
 It would be wise to sit down and answer these questions multiple times on different occasions.
 You may have a different mood one day which could influence your thinking process.
 That’s why it is so important to answer these questions more than once.
 Be sure to review your answers on a different day (even on 3-4 different occasions) to see if you come up with the same answers again.
 You may want to ask some of your closest friends if your answers make sense for you and your life.
 After you have let this settle in your mind then you will know you have made the right decision for you.
 Typically sitting on it for 1-3 months is enough to know you have the right answer for you.
-Then you just have to accept your thinking process.
+Then you just must accept your thinking process.
 The first step always is to become mentally prepared about your direction.
 Once you get there then the rest is execution.
 Remain married and appreciate what you have or move forward and get a divorce.
 Again, the decision is yours.

 Here are the questions: